alessandropedone/sparse-matrix/README.md

 - Matrix and SquareMatrix has a transpose views
 - SquareMatrix has a diagonal view

-README.md (need of TBB, we didn't implement COO since COOmap is clearly more efficient)
+README.md (need of TBB, we didn't implement COO since COOmap is clearly more efficient, explain why parallel implementation of compress is slower)

 Extra
 -blas library: ask other teams and check pacs-examples